 Aric H. Wu is a litigation partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Wu has extensive experience in commercial and business litigation matters, with particular focus on securities litigation and corporate control contests.
 He has represented clients across a variety of industries in class action lawsuits, mergers and acquisitions battles, shareholder derivative actions, commercial arbitrations and SEC and other regulatory investigations.
 He has been recognized as a top securities litigator by Law360, U.S. Legal 500, and New York Super Lawyers.
-In 2012, Mr. Wu was named by Crain’s New York Business as one of its “Forty Under Forty: New York’s New Generation of Leaders,” and selected as a recipient of the “2012 Outstanding 50 Asian Americans in Business Award.”
+In 2012, Mr. Wu was named by Crain’s New York Business as one of its “Forty Under Forty: New York’s New Generation of Leaders.”

 Mr. Wu received his law degree, with distinction as a Harlan Fiske Stone Scholar, from Columbia University School of Law in 1998.
 He received his undergraduate degree in political economy, magna cum laude, from Princeton University in 1995.